Explore the Arts

 Williams College Museum of Art

 The Williams College Museum of Art (WCMA) claims the title of the “largest classroom at Williams.”
-Established in 1926 as a way for students to experience art up close instead of through textbooks, WCMA has some 15,000 of works.
-The museum hosts seasonal exhibitions, offers student programming and even holds performances.
+Established in 1926 as a way for students to experience art up close instead of through textbooks, WCMA has some 15,000 works of art.
+The museum hosts seasonal exhibitions, offers student programming and holds performances.

 Student-organized arts groups offer abundant opportunities for personal expression and community engagement.
 Among the most well-known are Cap & Bells (the oldest continuously running student-run college theater group in the country); the Zambezi Marimba Band; Sankofa, CoDa and Nothing But Cuties (NBC) dance groups; Ephlats, Springstreeters and Accidentals a cappella groups; and Gospel Choir.
 Students can also serve as a WCMA Agent for Creative Action, join photography and ceramics clubs as well as the musician’s alliance.